intersystems-community/webterminal/readme.md

-# Caché Web Terminal project homepage
+# Caché Web Terminal Project Homepage

-If you've found some mistakes or just want to fix something - just open an issue or make pull request.
+If you've found some mistakes or just want to enhance something - just make the pull request.
 Regards!

 Direct link to the site: [WebTerminal page](http://intersystems-ru.github.io/webterminal/).